A-Kiwams/A-Kiwams/README.md

 ### Hi there, I'm Alhassan Kiwamdeen.

 ## I'm a software engineer.
 Technical writer.
-Developer advocate
+Developer advocate.

-I am a software engineer at DanAlha Limited.
-A tech start-up developing enterprise applications using Angular, React and WordPress.
+I am a fullstack developer and engineering lead at DanAlha Limited.

 I'm also a content creator.
 I share my knowledge on my blog [Blog4Developers](https://www.blog4dev.com/)

-- 🔭 I Know how to initiate, plan, execute and close a project
+- 🔭 I'm a good communicator and a fast learner I Know how to initiate, plan, execute and close a project
 - 🌱 I’m a good communicator and fast learner
 - 👯 I’m looking for new opportunities and collaborating with other content creators
 - 🥅 2022 Goals: Organize lot of developer community programs and contribute to open source projects